Head Women's Basketball Coach

 Marshall had no returning players and, with fall registration already closed, was forced to recruit from a limited base of gym-class students and athletes from other sports.
 A number of players on that first team had never played basketball, and the Comets struggled through a winless season against a daunting schedule.

-But Marshall managed to keep the program alive and, after she continued the rebuilding project last season, things have turned around beginning in 2012-13 season.
-Marshall was named the PCAC Coach of the Year in 2012-13 and 2014-2015.
-She was named the 2015 California Community College State Coach of the year.
+But Marshall managed to keep the program alive and, after she continued the rebuilding project the following season, has turned out one dominant season after another from the 2012-13 season on.
+Marshall was named the conference Coach of the Year in 2012-13, 2014-2015 and 2016-17.

 Marshall also coaches and is an administrator with the Coastal Elite basketball program, where she coaches two 12u boys teams and one 13u girls team.